maxherre/equities-database-tool/README.md

 ## Outlook

-Here are some ideas I have had for future functionality:
+Here are some ideas I have for future functionality:

 1. adding data from some european exchanges in the future.

-2. adding an updater function to get more recent data added to existing databases.
+2. adding an updater function to get more recent data added to existing tickers.

-3. create a new database with higher resolution data i.e intraday.
+3. create new databases with higher resolution data i.e intraday.

-4.

-5.
+4. integration into a cloud platform (probably Microsoft Azure)